NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

  * Import Image Collection variables
  * Explore the NEON AOP GEE Assets

-You will gain familiarity with and an understanding of:
+You will gain familiarity with:
  * The GEE Code Editor
  * GEE Image Collections
  * Asset descriptions and details